-This recipe for persimmon cookies results in a cookie with a cake-like consistency that is somewhat addictive.
+This recipe for persimmon cookies results in a cookie with a cake-like consistency that makes it hard to stop at just one.
 Make them with chocolate chips, raisins, and nuts for a flavor-packed sweet treat.

 Old-Fashioned Persimmon Cookies